-SPIE awarded $351,000 in scholarships to 144 outstanding individuals, based on their potential for long-range contribution to optics and photonics, or a related discipline.
+SPIE awarded $353,000 in scholarships to 126 outstanding individuals, based on their potential for long-range contribution to optics and photonics, or a related discipline.
 Award-winning applicants were evaluated and selected and approved by the SPIE Scholarship Committee.

-To date, SPIE has distributed over $3.8 million dollars in individual scholarships.
+To date, SPIE has distributed over $4 million dollars in individual scholarships.
 This ambitious effort reflects the Society's commitment to education and to the next generation of optical scientists and engineers around the world.

-2014 Top Scholarship Winners:
+2015 Top Scholarship Winners:

-The Laser Technology, Engineering and Applications Scholarship was awarded to Nithyanandan Kanagaraj, Pondicherry University (India).
+The Laser Technology, Engineering and Applications Scholarship was awarded to Amina Hussein, Purdue University (USA).
 This scholarship is awarded in recognition of the student's scholarly achievement in Laser Technology, Engineering, or Applications.
 Funds are provided in part by SPIE.

-He Yi, Stanford University(USA), was awarded the BACUS Photomask Scholarship.
+Yow-Gwo Wang, University of California, Berkeley (USA), was awarded the BACUS Photomask Scholarship.
 This scholarship is awarded to an undergraduate or a graduate student in the field of microlithography with an emphasis on optical tooling and/or semiconductor manufacturing technologies.
 This scholarship is sponsored by BACUS, SPIE's Photomask International Technical Group.